-Fix a Flickering Screen Issue with External Displays After Updating OS X
+Fix a Flickering Screen Issue with External Displays on Mac After Updating OS X

 (Excuse the vertical video formatting, someone didn’t follow this important advice for recording with the iPhone camera!)